askming/Personal-reading/_sources/2021/Thinking, fast and slow.md

 ## Availability, emotion, and risk

 - P139, top, people form opinions and make choices that directly express their feelings and their basic tendency to approach or avoid, often without knowing that they are doing so.
+- The emotional tail wags the rational dog.
+Jonathan Haidt